Tawny frogmouth fact sheet – binit | Field of Mars EEC

 What are tawny frogmouths?

 Close-up of a tawny frogmouth showing its large triangular frog-like beak and big round yellow eyes.
-Tawny frogmouths have a wide frog-like beak.
+A tawny frogmouth.

 Fast facts – Tawny frogmouth